bcgov/ols-geocoder/address-data-pipeline.md

 ![image.png](https://images.zenhubusercontent.com/57a52ca5e40e5714b16d039c/082b65d9-cc15-43af-9b39-dd0dc6b68215)

+<br><br>
-## Data flow diagrams
+## Data flow diagrams of current implementation

 ### Gather and Transform Steps
-The gather step in the proposed implementation can stay the same.
-The transform step must be changed to support the new target Physical Address Exchange Standard.
+Here is the data flow for the current implementation of the gather and transform steps.
+In the proposed implementation, the gather step is stay the same but the transform step must be changed to support the new target Physical Address Exchange Standard.

 ![image.png](https://images.zenhubusercontent.com/57a52ca5e40e5714b16d039c/a714c132-e764-41c7-983c-67fa952465c0)

+<br><br>

 ### Current implementation of Geocoder data integration process